Self-insurer for employee insurance

 Insurance

 You can choose to bear the financial risk entirely on your own, or take out full or partial insurance with a private insurer.
 These insurers often also support in the reintegration process.
-The Dutch Association of Insurers offers an overview of insurers (in Dutch).
+The Dutch trade association of insurers offers an overview of insurers (in Dutch).

 Related articles